World Diabetes Foundation

 Initial learning from the study already informed the ongoing project.
 While pre-existing relationships of researchers with health workers and policymakers facilitated smoother collaboration, building new personal connections required dedicated efforts to establish trust and understanding.
 The necessary time and resources for this relationship building is often overlooked in other research projects.

 Key considerations for the research team have been balancing scientific rigor with practical implementation, which demanded effective communication among stakeholders.
 Addressing hierarchies between different cadres of health workers and power dynamics among stakeholders also proved challenging.
-Integrating the WHO PEN model and task-shifting is a potential strategy to achieve comprehensive, accessible, and people-centred NCD services at the primary health care level.
+Integrating the WHO PEN model and task-sharing is a potential strategy to achieve comprehensive, accessible, and people-centred NCD services at the primary health care level.

 However, ensuring the sustainability of NCD services is challenging due to limited human resources, guidelines, equipment, and medications.
 FCHVs require capacity strengthening and training on NCDs, and they already balance multiple tasks, including delivering other health services.
 Embedding implementation research within ongoing health programs also remains a major challenge.
 Collaborative efforts and continuous dialogue between academia, local government, and researchers can facilitate this process.